group_pts groups rows into spatial groups. The function expects a

 data.table::data.table().

-arguments expect the names of a column in DT which correspond to the
+arguments expect the names of columns in DT which correspond to the

 group_times) and additional grouping columns.

-The threshold must be provided in the units of the coordinates.
+The threshold provided should match the units of the coordinates.
 The

 The timegroup argument is required to define the temporal groups